 The Bergara B-14 HMR Rifle features a mini-chassis integrated into the stock to increase accuracy, an AICS-style detachable magazine, a threaded muzzle, and a steel barrel with a matte blue finish.
 The scope mount can fit Remington 700 rings and bases, so your zoom-in options will be varied with this rifle model.

 This is another heavy rifle at 9.25 pounds, so hunting novices may not appreciate how heavy this rifle is to carry around.
-The accuracy of the Bergara rifle is also highly rated among customers and testers, which makes it a fairly easy to use hunting tool despite its weight.
+The accuracy of the Bergara rifle is also highly rated among customers and testers, which makes it a reasonably easy-to-use hunting tool despite its weight.

-The high level of craftmanship in the Bergara rifle can be seen in both the barrel and the main body of the gun.
-Additionally, based on the how-to videos of assembling and disassembling this rifle, it was easy for us to conclude that every part featured on the Bergara rifle is high-quality.
+The high level of craftsmanship in the Bergara rifle can be seen in both the barrel and the main body of the gun.
+Additionally, based on the how-to videos of assembling and disassembling this rifle, it was easy to conclude that every part featured on the Bergara rifle is high-quality.

 The Bergara B-14 HMR rifle comes with a lifetime warranty, which makes it the best warranty offering on our list of rifles.
-At any time during the life of your rifle, you can take it to the manufacturer for repairs without having to worry about paying a hefty fee.
-This is a great advantage considering how much the Bergara rifle costs.
+At any time during the life of your rifle, you can take it to the manufacturer for repairs without worrying about paying a hefty fee.
+This is a great advantage, considering how much the Bergara rifle costs.